What It Means When Your Heart Skips a Beat—and 9 Things That Cause It

 Too much coffee

 That cup of coffee does more than just give your senses a jolt in the morning—it gives your heart one too.
-Caffeine stimulates the stress hormones, like adrenaline, to rapidly pump through your body, which exacerbates abnormal heart rhythms, like skipped beats.
+Caffeine stimulates the stress hormones, such as adrenaline, to rapidly pump through your body, which exacerbates abnormal heart rhythms, like when your heart skips a beat.
 “It’s not that caffeine is causing it to skip, [caffeine] is just making it more obvious, more prevalent, and making it show up and cause symptoms,” says Dr. Hussein.
 Try cutting back on your intake by drinking decaf after your first to see if that helps regulate your heartbeat.
-Or try switching to tea and see if that makes a difference.
+Or try switching to tea vs. coffee and see if that makes a difference.

 Stress is never good for your health, especially when it comes to the heart.
-When you’re stressed, your brain activates its fight-or-flight response thanks to a surge of adrenaline; this helps your body react quickly to the stressor, explains Dr. Hussein.
-In response to this sudden increase in stress hormones, like cortisol, your heart may skip a beat because it’s working harder to increase the blood supply to your muscles, heart, and other vital organs.
+When you’re stressed, your brain activates its fight-or-flight response thanks to a surge of adrenaline; this helps your body react quickly to the stressor.
+In response to this sudden increase in stress hormones, like cortisol, your heart skips a beat because it’s working harder to increase the blood supply to your muscles, heart, and other vital organs.
 Even getting spooked by a friend can get that adrenaline coursing through your veins, which may make you feel a sudden pause in your chest.
 “Stress isn’t creating the problem, it’s making the problem more prominent,” says Dr. Hussein.
 “Stress hormones are known to correlate with these types of extra beats.”
-Stress not only hurts your heart it can also throw off your immune and digestive system.

 Too much alcohol